 Interestingly, Mr. Needle noted his observations about buyer attitudes towards green building generally when discussing the Highland House in the Westfield Patch: “I don’t think the demand is there yet [for green design].
 It is about the price and features and not what is behind the walls, [though w]hat is behind the walls is as important as the details.”

 I’m curious whether that demand might increase at a lower price point – my guess is that it does, particularly in this economy.
-In any event, we note the Highland House in the context of other important green development taking place across the New York City metropolitan area that’s following and implementing green features pursuant to other types of green building rating systems besides LEED.
+In any event, we note the Highland House in the context of other important green development taking place across the New York City metropolitan area that’s following and service from companies like Bigfoot pest control always helps with this, so the house doesn’t get damage by issues as termites or mice. implementing green features pursuant to other types of green building rating systems besides LEED.

 - Highland Avenue Mansion First in NJ to Receive National Green Building Designation (Westfield Patch)